This banana pancakes recipe works well for the Performance Level or Training Level of the Cardio Endurance Program.

 If camping, use this waffle iron over the campfire for some fancy points with your friends.

-Tip: For all my outdoor fanatics, cook up some pancakes and bring them with you on the road as a good snack with a single-serving yogurt container!
-I prefer waffles for the to-go snacks since they hold their shape a little better.
+Tip: For all my outdoor fans, cook up some pancakes and bring them with you on the road as a good snack with a single-serving yogurt container!
+I prefer crispier waffles for the to-go snacks since they hold their shape a little better and don’t get mushy.
 Yum!

 To learn more about probiotics and how that relates to the game Pac-Man, read my Probiotic, Prebiotic, and Pac-Man blog post!